-If you’re having internet issues, it might be time to change your DNS server settings.
-Thankfully, changing your DNS settings on Windows 10 and Windows 11 is easy enough for even the most technologically allergic individuals (I’m looking at you, Great Aunt Gertrude).
+If you’re having networking or internet issues, it might be time to change your DNS server settings.
+Or perhaps you just want to switch to a faster DNS provider that is more reliable and secure?
+Regardless of the reason, changing your DNS settings on Windows 10 and Windows 11 is simple, with several different methods to get the job done.

 What is DNS?